-The correct answer is B) Adding a buffer in order to maintain a high pH
+The correct answer to this MCAT biology practice question is B) Adding a buffer in order to maintain a high pH.

 Passage: “The myocellular transmembrane Na+ gradient is important for proper cellular function.
 During septic shock, disruption of Na+ homeostasis often occurs and leads to decreased membrane potential and increased intracellular Na+.

 It has been found that failure of cellular energy metabolism is a common symptom in septic patients who do not respond to therapeutics.
 Because normal intracellular levels of Na+ are maintained by the Na+K+ ATPase, it is important to understand how metabolic energy production is linked to cation transport.

 Researchers are interested in whether the energy used for ion transport is derived from glycolysis or oxidative phosphorylation.
 This information would provide a better understanding of myocellular damage that occurs during critical illness.
 Experiments were conducted to evaluate the effects of glycolytic inhibition on cellular Na+ and K+ concentrations and lactate production in rat skeletal myocytes.

 Rat skeletal muscle fibers were extracted and incubated in normal media (control), glucose-free media (G(–)), and glucose-free media with various concentrations of the glycolytic inhibitor iodoacetate (IAA).
 IAA directly prevents the formation of 1,3-bisphosphoglycerate.